mailjet/wordpress-mailjet-plugin-apiv3/README.md

    * Use the built in *Contact Form 7* integration and allow form submitters to subscribe to your newsletter.

 * **Campaign Builder Tool:** Use our drag and drop email editor or HTML builder to create beautiful and engaging emails - directly from your WordPress admin.

+* **Flexibility** - use filters to set your own subscription confirmation email template or texts inside the email, set your own thank you page, or widget form.
+See the FAQ for more details.

 * **World Class Deliverability:** Hit your subscribers' inboxes every time with our global deliverability and routing infrastructure